 If you want to drive:

-* From Philly: Take the New Jersey Turnpike North to Exit 15E, to Interstate 280 West, to I-280's Exit 16.
+* From Manhattan: Take the Lincoln Tunnel to N.J.
+Route 3 West, to the New Jersey Turnpike South to Exit 15W.
+Take Interstate 280 West, to I-280's Exit 16.
 Take the ramp to Harrison Avenue.
 Turn left, then right on Frank E. Rodgers Blvd.
 South, going under the underpasses for I-280 and the railroad.
 Red Bull Arena will be on your left.
-This should take about 2 hours.
+This should take about half an hour.

-* From D.C.: Take Interstate 95 North to the Delaware Memorial Bridge, and then follow the directions from Philadelphia.
+* From Washington, D.C.: Take Interstate 95 North to the Delaware Memorial Bridge, to the start of the New Jersey Turnpike, and then follow the directions from Philadelphia.
 About 4 hours.

 * From New England: Take any road that gets you to I-95 South, cross the George Washington Bridge, and take the Turnpike South to Exit 15W, then follow the directions from I-280.
-Depending on where in New England you leave from, it should take anywhere from 2 hours (Connecticut) to 8 hours (Maine).
-If from Boston, figure on 5 hours.
+Depending on where in New England you leave from, it should take anywhere from 2 hours (Western Connecticut) to 8 hours (the population centers of Maine).
+If from Boston, figure on around 5 hours.

 * From Montreal: Take Autoroute 15 South over the border, where it becomes Interstate 87, first as the Adirondack Northway, then as the New York State Thruway.
 Take that to the Garden State Parkway, to Exit 145 to I-280.
 About 8 hours.